ehallmark/btc-lightning-tools/README.md

 # MCP Server for Bitcoin Lightning

-This repository utilises https://github.com/ehallmark/btc-lightning-client for communicating with a local Lightning Network Daemon (`lnd`) and wraps it in a Model Context Protocol (MCP) server.
+This repository uses https://github.com/ehallmark/btc-lightning-client for communicating with a local Lightning Network Daemon (`lnd`) and wraps it in a Model Context Protocol (MCP) server.
 This MCP server can be used with Agentic systems to interact with the Lightning Network.